Handlebars template engine for Play Framework

 Assets

-helper is the replacement for the twirl @routes.Assets.versioned
+assets helper is the replacement for the twirl @routes.Assets.versioned method.

 <link rel="stylesheet" media="screen" href="{{asset "stylesheets/main.css"}}">